-The trees around the perimeter of the site, which are important habitat, will be protected under the zoning of Parks and Recreation Zone 1—Urban Open Space; compliance with the zoning will be reviewed and enforced during the estate development process.
+The trees around the perimeter of the site, which provide important habitat, will be protected under the zoning of Parks and Recreation Zone 1—Urban Open Space (PRZ1 – Urban Open Space).

-The government’s estate development plan will include a tree and landscape management plan developed by a specialist arborist.
+The Estate Development Plan (EDP) for the site will include a tree and landscape management plan developed by a specialist arborist.
 It will provide recommendations for new tree plantings and steps that can be taken to improve the health and maintenance of the existing trees.

-The estate development plan and tree and landscape management plan may recommend that specific trees be removed, for example, if the tree poses a risk to public safety, or to provide access to the site from Aspinall Street.
+The EDP and tree and landscape management plan may recommend that specific trees be removed, for example, if the tree poses a risk to public safety, or to provide access to the site from Aspinall Street.
 The community will be consulted on the plan.